 “George, isn’t this where you caught that fish?”

 Daisy had said it, beckoning and pointing.
 He’d gaped, and she’d pushed out her lips at him.
 “Come on, baby, make nice.
 I hope you and me can always be friends.”

-When he had asked her to clean his fish, she’d picked it up off the kitchen table, stepped on the lever that flipped the trash can lid…and from fingers willing to touch only the tail-fin, let it drop.
+When he’d asked her to clean his fish, she’d picked it up off the kitchen table, stepped on the lever that flipped the trash can lid…and from fingers willing to touch only the tail-fin, let it drop.
 Whump.
 She went to the soap-dish and lathered with a vengeance.
 George rooted out his bass, rinsed off the coffee grounds, and scaled it himself.

-But, after all…his wife knew something about baiting a hook.
+But after all…his wife knew something about baiting a hook.

 “I thought,” George told Henry, who’d heard the story, “I got into a snag.
 I was just about to get my knife and cut the line…”

 Through countless over-the-phone-with-cronies repetitions (and while tracing the blade of her own kitchen knife), Daisy had suffered these words, their reedy cadence unvaried.

 She grabbed George’s nurse by the sash of her smock and hauled her aside.